-GOV 4.03: Organization of the Governing Body
+GOV 4.04: Organization of the Governing Body

-Governing body members receive an orientation and periodic refresher trainings when indicated that address membership responsibilities and an overview of the organization, its mission, and values.
+Governing body members receive an orientation and periodic refresher trainings when needed that address membership responsibilities and an overview of the organization, its mission, and values.

 Examples: The board orientation may include: the organization's history, goals and objectives; governing body structure and procedures; ethics; fair and inclusive leadership practices; programs and activities; introductions to staff; and facility and program tours.